 Do your managers have a business requirement to send out upcoming group schedules to their groups?
 Would you like to use the LIMITLESS COSMIC POWER of the Integration Builder to generate those schedules and send them out in notifications?

-If so, you may be interested in what our CSM team has put together to show off the versatility of the xMatters Integration Builder tools.
+If so, you may be interested in what we've put together to show off the versatility of the xMatters Integration Builder tools.
 This article provides a sample communication plan (and all the instructions for how to use it, of course) that takes an xMatters group name and date range as input to start the process, gathers the group schedule information via a REST API call, and then sends it all out via a second form to the xMatters group members.

 The information in this article is the intellectual property of xMatters and is intended only for use with xMatters products by xMatters customers and their employees.
 Further, this intellectual property is proprietary and must not be reused or resold.